artineering-io/flair-docs/flair/getting-started/globals.md

 ### Alternate Canvas
-Contains the attributes that control the alternate canvas texture of the stylization, for styles that make use of two canvas textures.
+Contains the attributes that control the alternate canvas texture of the style, for styles that make use of two canvas textures.
 Control of this canvas is independent from the main canvas.
 This group is closed by default, but can be opened by clicking on it.
 The attributes are the same as the main canvas: see above for the corresponding documentation.